Build Date: Start Jan 24, 2018.

 There is a lot of good features of this kit, but there are a few well-known faults which I feel makes this kit a total pain-in-the-ass to build.
-Click this link here to read this detailed listing at LSP in which Mr Thierry Laurent and Mr Ben Brown list all the fixes that one needs to rectify in order to make a good build of this kit
+Click this link here to read this detailed listing at LSP in which Mr Thierry Laurent and Mr Ben Brown list all the fixes that one needs to rectify in order to make a good build of this kit.

 Seamless Intakes (or lack thereof)

 The most troublesome fault is the horrible intake trunks inside the fuselage: I have not seen intakes designed and fit up so poorly as they are in this model kit.
-To illustrate this better, I borrowed a photo of Lee Kolosna’s photo of his F-4C from Modeling Madness to show how the intake look like if the large gap between the intake trunk and intakes are not addressed.
+To illustrate this better, I borrowed a photo of Lee Kolosna’s photo of his F-4C from Modeling Madness to illustrate how the intake would look like if the large gap between the intake trunk and intakes are not addressed.